-This easy squash dish is so easy it is perfect for a weeknight meal, but yet impressive enough for your holiday dinner as well.
+This easy recipe for acorn squash is so easy it is perfect for a weeknight meal, but yet impressive enough for your holiday dinner as well.

 - Cut the acorn squash in half crosswise.

 - Scoop out the seeds with a spoon and discard seeds and membrane.

 - Cut each squash half into half again.